 By Naomi Christensen and Carlo Dade

-Naomi Christensen is senior policy analyst and Carlo Dade is director of the Trade & Investment Centre at the Canada West Foundation.
+– Naomi Christensen is a senior policy analyst and Carlo Dade is the director of the Trade & Investment Centre at the Canada West Foundation